Niushoushan: Fortifications for Battle against Jin Wuzhu

-In April of the 4th year of Jianyan Period in Southern Song Dynasty, Jin Wuzhu led an army and approached Jiankang（present Nanjing）.
+In April of the 4th year of Jianyan Period in Southern Song Dynasty, Jin Wuzhu led an army and approached Jiankang（present Nanjing.
 Yue Fei ambushed his troops around Niushou Mountain and built a base, thus Jin Wu Wuzhu was defeated.
-The Fortifications for Battle against Jin Wuzhu is the fence built with russet stones when Yuefei’s troops battled with Jin Wuzhu’s.
+The Fortifications for Battle against Jin Wuzhu is the fence built with russet stones when Yuefei's troops battled with Jin Wuzhu's.
 The fence was 0.5 meters wide at the bottom of the wall and 1.5 meters long, winding and well arranged through high and low walls.

-According to History of Song: Yue Feizh：《宋史•岳飞传》, “Jin Wuzhu led his army approaching Jiankang; then Yue Fei ambushed his troops around Niushou Mountain and waited for his troops; Yue ordered about 100 soldiers with black clothes to sneak into Jin’s troops and attacked.
-Jin’s troops were in great panic and attacked themselves”.
+According to History of Song: Yue Fei zh：《宋史•岳飞传》, "Jin Wuzhu led his army approaching Jiankang; then Yue Fei ambushed his troops around Niushou Mountain and waited for his troops; Yue ordered about 100 soldiers with black clothes to sneak into Jin's troops and attacked.
+Jin's troops were in great panic and attacked themselves".
 This was the famous battle: Niushou Mountain Campaign.
-A section of 200-meter site built with stones still remained, which is rare because it has been 860 years since Yuefei’s battle against Jin Wuzhu happened.
+A section of 200-meter site built with stones still remained, which is rare because it has been 860 years since Yuefei's battle against Jin Wuzhu happened.

 Foding Palace

-Foding Palace is an underground architectural complex built to enshrine the Buddha’s parietal bone relic.
+Foding Palace is an underground architectural complex built to enshrine the Buddha's parietal bone relic.
 It measures 220 meters in length, 160 meters in width, and has a total height of 89.3 meters, with a building area of approximately 136,000 square meters.
 The above-ground section consists of a large and a small dome, with the large dome measuring 220 meters along its major axis and 130 meters along its minor axis.
 Its highest point rises 52 meters above Foding Square.

 The lower section features a lotus throne composed of 56 Flying Apsara Bodhi gates and 56 cloud-patterned ruyi columns.

 Foding Palace was constructed within an abandoned mining pit.
 Between 1937 and 1958, large-scale iron mining caused severe damage to the western peak of Niushou Mountain, leaving a pit over 60 meters deep, while the eastern peak remained intact.